chaurasia-namrata/terraform-provider-zoom_app/README.md

 6. You will see that a user data has been successfully updated.

 #### Read the User Data
-1. Uncomment the data and resource blocks of the `main.tf` file
+1. Add the data and resource blocks of the `main.tf` file
 2. Run the command `terraform plan`
 3. This will fetch you all the necessary details of the user.